 We regularly conduct multiple surveys and focus groups to assess associate engagement and determine if and how perspectives have changed over time.
 Our surveys and focus group practices allow our associates to share their views on our workplace, the importance of various aspects of work life, among other topics.
 The themes and insights of our associate feedback are shared with our executive leadership and has been instrumental in shaping our approach to planning for the future of our workplace.
-In 2021, our employee engagement score rose 8% from 2020, and for the third consecutive year, we received U.S. and Canada certification from Great Place to Work[®] for our outstanding workplace culture.
-We also received certification in India for the fourth consecutive year and first-time certification in the United Kingdom, Ireland, and Russia.
+In fiscal year 2022, our employee engagement score of 77% overall favorable rating remained consistent with our 2021 score in the annual Great Place to Work® survey, which was an 8% increase over the 2020 score.
+In addition, 80% of our associates stated that Broadridge is a "great place to work," and for the fourth consecutive year, we received U.S. and Canada certification from Great Place to Work for our outstanding workplace culture.
+We also received certification in India for the fifth consecutive year and certification in the United Kingdom, Ireland, and Russia for the second year in a row.
+In addition, for the first time, we have achieved Great Place to Work certification in Romania, Poland, Singapore, and Japan, and were voted one of the Best Workplaces for Women (UK).
 The Great Place to Work Institute is a global authority on high-trust, high-performance workplaces.